Joan Caulfield

 Beatrice Joan Caulfield (June 1, 1922 – June 18, 1991) was an American actress and model.
 After being discovered by Broadway producers, she began a stage career in 1943 that eventually led to signing as an actress with Paramount Pictures.
-In the opinion of Ephraim Katz in The Film Encyclopedia, published in 1979, "For several years she was among Paramount's top stars, radiating delicate femininity and demure beauty but rarely much else."

 Early life and education

-Beatrice Joan Caulfield was born on June 1, 1922 in West Orange, New Jersey.
+Beatrice Joan Caulfield was born on June 1, 1922, in West Orange, New Jersey.
 She attended Miss Beard's School in Orange, New Jersey.
 Caulfield was the niece of Genevieve Caulfield, who received the Presidential Medal of Freedom in 1963 for her work with blind children.

-During her teenage years, the family moved to New York City, where she eventually attended Columbia University.
-While at Columbia, Caulfield was active in many plays presented by the university's drama group.
-She also ventured into being a model with the Harry Conover Agency and "became a favorite with top-drawer fashion magazines", with her pictures appearing in many national magazines, including being on the cover of Life magazine's May 11, 1942, issue.
+During her teenage years, the family moved to New York City, where she attended Columbia University.
+While at Columbia, Caulfield acted in many plays presented by the university's drama group.
+She also was a model with the Harry Conover Agency and "became a favorite with top-drawer fashion magazines", with her pictures appearing in many national magazines, including being on the cover of Life magazine's May 11, 1942 issue.

 Career

 Stage

 Caulfield appeared on Broadway in Beat the Band in 1942.
-Directed by George Abbott it ran for 67 performances.

-She had a great success portraying the troublesome teenager Corliss Archer in the 1943 hit comedy play Kiss and Tell, also under the direction of Abbott.
+It ran for 67 performances.
+She acted as Corliss Archer in the 1943 comedy Kiss and Tell.
 It was a huge success, running for 956 performances until 1945.
-After a year in the role, Caulfield left the production to pursue offers from Hollywood and she was replaced by her sister Betty Caulfield.
-(Shirley Temple would play Caulfield's role in the 1945 film version of Kiss and Tell.)
-Paramount offered her a contract which gave her six months off a year to do a play.
+After a year in the role, Caulfield left to pursue offers from Hollywood and she was replaced by her sister Betty Caulfield.